 - Learning Opportunity: What do runners like to talk about while running?
-Running, of course!
+Running!
 This makes it nearly impossible not to learn something new- whether technical, like how to improve cadence or experiential, like what to expect at the start line of the Boston Marathon.
 Run to learn and learn to run!

 - Support On and Off the Track: The old adage says that distance running is 90% mental.
 If that’s true, than this benefit of group running is perhaps the most important.
 A running group gives you access to fellow runners who know what you’re going through and want to see you succeed.
 This familiar support can make it easier on your mind to keep going when the physical side of running gets tough.

-The fastest way to get fast is by running with a group.
-Get online and find a running club in your area, start a team at the office or go with friends.
+The fastest way to get faster is by running with a group.
+Go online and find a running club in your area, start a team at the office or go with friends.
 You might even make some new ones along the way!

 When your training schedule calls for 5 miles but the forecast says 100% rain, don’t fret.
 Although dragging your butt outside might take more mental energy than normal, remember the awesome benefits of running in the rain: